09 Early years practice policy

 - Children wash their hands before and after snack-time.

-- Fruit or raw vegetables, which children should be encouraged to help in preparing.
+- Fruit or raw vegetables, such as carrot or tomato, are offered in batons, which children should be encouraged to help in preparing.

 - Portion sizes are gauged as appropriate to the age of the child.